clutterbox/ansible-dehydrated/README.md

 dehydrated_ca | CA to use | https://acme-v02.api.letsencrypt.org/directory
 dehydrated_cronjob | Install cronjob for certificate renewals | yes
 dehydrated_config_extra | Add arbitrary text to config |
+dehydrated_run_on_changes | If dehydrated should run if the list of domains changed | yes

 ## Using dns-01 challenges